Hol, Norway: Mountains

-Coat-of-arms
+Climate

+Coat of arms

-The coat-of-arms of Hol is from modern times; the arms were granted on 5 July 1991.
+The coat of arms of Hol is from modern times; the arms were granted on 5 July 1991.
 They show three silver anvils on a blue background and were designed by Trond Andersson.
 The three anvils are stacked one above the other, with the top one being largest and the bottom one smallest.
 The anvil was chosen to symbolize the former smithies in the municipality, which were famous for the production of axes, blades, and knives.
 Iron mining was already practiced in the area in the Viking Age.